-Giroscope was conceived in the Mid-Eighties by a group of students and young unemployed people who decided to take direct action to resolve their own housing situation.
-Establishing a Workers’ Cooperative and registering as a Limited Company in the summer of 1986, Giroscope members purchased their first house using their Giro cheques for a deposit and set about redeveloping the property to provide accommodation for the unemployed.
+Giroscope was conceived and developed in the mid-1980s by a group of students and young unemployed people who decided to take direct action to resolve their own housing situation.
+Establishing a Workers’ Co-operative and registering as a Limited Company in the summer of 1986, Giroscope members purchased their first house using their Giro cheques for a deposit and set about redeveloping the property to provide accommodation for the unemployed.

 We persuaded friends with jobs to take out mortgages and bank loans and purchased four houses over the period of about a year.
 We had no skills and no idea about letting which we now decided was to be our next move.
 Advertising our first property we were inundated with prospective tenants as we charged no deposit and welcomed people on benefits.